Dilaudid Effects – The Dangers of Taking This Pain Killer

 - severe weakness or drowsiness

-You should address the more severe Dilaudid effects right away.
-Therefore, if you notice any of the symptoms mentioned above, do not hesitate to call your doctor.
+It’s crucial to address the more severe Dilaudid effects right away.
+Therefore, if one notice any of the symptoms mentioned above, do not hesitate to call the doctor.

 Mental side effects include: